 What are some of the first things that come to mind when thinking of southeastern Nevada?
 Rock formations?
 Sure.
 A medley of wildlife?
 Maybe.
 But a state park so lush you feel like you’ve suddenly teleported to the backwoods of Arkansas?
 Definitely not.
 To my surprise, it was just that…an oasis of serene delight.
 If that wasn’t enough to completely catch me off guard, phase two was just about to roll in…or should I say prance in.
 The dayshift welcomed me, but this was no typical state employee.
 A spunky feline strutted up to me, clearly excited to recruit another visitor for a good head scratching.

-So here I am, petting a friendly feral cat, in the rainforest-esque state park in the driest state in the US.
+So here I am, petting a friendly feral cat, at Kershaw-Ryan State Park—a straight up rainforest-esque state park in the driest state in the US.
 As I stood there in an open-mouthed daze trying to figure out what to make of this unsuspecting jackpot, I hear, “Well, looks like you’ve met our kitty!”
 I swivel around to find the resident park ranger, which was a bit of a relief… a sign of normalcy.
 As most outdoor cats in Nevada sadly wind up being coyote dinner, I’m automatically hoping for some sort of back story about the cat, but the ranger informs me that he just appeared one day and they have been feeding him since.
 Talk about a hardy little creature, but hey, if I were a wild kitty, I think I’d want to live in this luxurious haven too.

 I start to wander this perplexing park, kitty in tow, and soon realize why it’s all so green: a natural bubbling spring runs through the canyon.
 Surprisingly, there are wild grapevines that climb the canyon walls, lush lawns and rose gardens, a bounty of fruit trees, and even a spring-fed wading pool.
 In addition to the campground up the street, the ranger informs me that there are 3 hiking trails nearby.
 The natural spring is so pure that it requires no filtration; convenient timing, as I was fresh out of water.
 With a full water bottle and an intensely piqued interest I set out for the Overlook Loop Trail, at this point almost craving another oddity.